Magnus Carlsen: Honours

 In 2011, he was awarded the Peer Gynt Prize, a Norwegian prize awarded annually to "a person or institution that has achieved distinction in society".

 In 2013, Time magazine named Carlsen one of the 100 most influential people in the world.

+In 2020, Forbes named Carlsen the highest-earning esports player in the world.

+Carlsen was named Player of the Year at the inaugural Chess.com Awards in 2020.
+He received the same honor again in 2021 and 2023.

+At the centenary celebration of the International Chess Federation in 2024, Carlsen accepted the FIDE award for Greatest of All Time.

 Rating

-In the January 2006 FIDE rankings, at the age of 15 years and 32 days, Carlsen attained a 2625 Elo rating, which made him the youngest person to surpass 2600 (the record has since been broken by Wesley So, Wei Yi, and John M. Burke).
+In the January 2006 FIDE rankings, at the age of 15 years and 32 days, Carlsen attained a 2625 Elo rating, which made him the youngest person to surpass 2600 (the record has since been broken by Wesley So, Wei Yi, John M. Burke, and Yağız Kaan Erdoğmuş).
 In the July 2007 FIDE rankings, at the age of 16 years and 213 days, Carlsen attained a 2710 Elo rating, which made him the youngest person to surpass 2700 (the record has since been broken by Wei Yi).